Weldon Irvine by Collis H. Davis, Jr.

 Late in the year 2000, Weldon founded The Faith Science Gospel Home out of his own continuing quest for spiritual truth.
 “I’€m here to present a teaching, not a preaching, ministry”,¯ he told Newsday.
 Using the Afrikan Poetry Theatre in Jamaica, Queens, NY as its meeting place, church services were held there occasionally until Weldon’s suicide on April 9, 2002 by gun shot to the head.
 Irvine left no suicide note, so we can only speculate as to what pressures could have led to this tragic end.
 Friends close to Weldon at the time of his death spoke of his contemplating selling the rights to his music to settle the $200,000 debt owed to the Internal Revenue Service.
 Weldon never owned anything in his life that could be liquidated except for his music rights, and this is the one thing he fought hardest to retain, above all.
 What he had, he gave to Art, to the development of young musical talents and to worthy causes for which little return would be forthcoming.
 His was the gift of giving.
 What he lost were financial gambles at the race track from which he could never recover, thus depriving himself of attaining the peace of mind he so desperately sought throughout most of his life.

-Collis Davis now resides in the Philippines with his wife, Violeta.
+Collis Davis now resides in the Philippines.
 Although he is officially retired, he continues to produce historical documentaries, industrial videos and books.